blakeblackshear/frigate/docs/docs/guides/getting_started.md

 If you already have an environment with Linux and Docker installed, you can continue to [Installing Frigate](#installing-frigate) below.

-If you already have Frigate installed, you can continue to [Configuring Frigate](#configuring-frigate) below.
+If you already have Frigate installed in Docker or as a Home Assistant addon, you can continue to [Configuring Frigate](#configuring-frigate) below.

 :::